 The Climate Matters team recruited its 500th TV meteorologist; on-air climate change reporting by weathercasters had increased 1,500+% since 2012.

-We held our first public meeting of the Medical Society Consortium for Climate and Health on our Arlington campus—nearly 300 health professional participated in the educational event.
+Mona Sarfaty and our Climate and Health Team hosted the first public meeting of the Medical Society Consortium for Climate and Health.
+Nearly 300 health professional participated in the educational event on our Arlington campus.